Professor Sonya Richardson

 3rd Degree Black Belt

-In the summer of 1998, Sifu Cynthia enrolled in Hand to Hand’s 10 week self-defense class, and in September of the same year she started the new beginner’s class under Sifu Jen Resnick.
-Sifu Cynthia received her black belt in March of 2009 from Head Instructors Sifu Sonya Richardson and Sifu Jen Resnick.
+In the summer of 1998, Sifu Cynthia enrolled in Hand to Hand’s 10 week self-defense class, and in September of the same year she started the new beginner’s class under Sigung Jen Resnick.
+Sifu Cynthia received her black belt in March of 2009 from Professor Sonya Richardson and Sigung Jen Resnick.
 Sifu Cynthia has participated in many Hand to Hand performances, as well as attended annual martial arts training camps where she continued to explore her power and centeredness.
 As a result, she began exploring her training in the Internal Arts (Taichi, QiGong and meditation).

 “I find that the Internal Arts training complements my Kajukenbo training by creating a well rounded balance between internal and external energies.
 I love teaching and find it a challenge to come up with ideas to keep the practice new and fresh.
 I continue to explore the balance of mind, body, and spirit through my training and hope to share my experience and knowledge through teaching.”